 Versace is a high-quality designer fragrance brand that has been famous for their scents for both men and women.
 Most of their colognes tend to be crowd-pleasers and safe as blind-buys.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-This fragrance starts sweet and gradually dries down to a warm woody scent.
+The Dreamer starts sweet and gradually dries down to a warm woody scent.
 Top notes include clary sage, lavender and mandarin.
 The heart (which seem to be what most people object to) is a combination of geranium, rose and tobacco.

 Like the rest of the Versace fragrance line — this bottle features the Medusa logo prominently.
 Compared to many of their other bottle designs, this one is more subdued and subtle with a light gold and silver theme.

-I would say Dreamer is more of a fall/winter fragrance — definitely well suited to cool weather.
+I would say the EDT is more of a fall/winter fragrance — definitely well suited to cool weather.
 I wear it primarily for casual weekend wear but it’s polished enough, I could see it working for evening/romantic wear — less clubbing and more walks in the snow and gathering around the fire.

 I’ve woken up the next day still smelling like it.
 If you’re looking for something that lasts all evening, this is a great bet.
 That said, I don’t like wearing such a strong fragrance to the office or meetings.

 That said, I know it isn’t a crowd-pleaser.
 Recently it’s been on heavy discount from Amazon — if you can get it for half-off it might still be worth a blind-buy.
-Otherwise it might be worth seeking out a sample.
+Otherwise, it might be worth seeking out a sample.

 Want to check out some of Versace’s other cologne offerings?
 Check out my overview of top Versace colognes.